henryklunaris/local-llm-1/README.md

 ### Slow transcription
 - The first run downloads the Whisper model (~460MB)
-- Consider using `--vad-aggressiveness 3` to filter more noise
+- Consider using `--vad-threshold 0.6` to filter more noise

 ### TTS model not found
 ```bash